uio-bmi/compairr/README.md

 to a situation were two different repertoire sets are compared.

 Wall time and memory usage was measured by `/usr/bin/time`.
-The analysis was performed on a Mac Mini M1.
+The analysis was performed on an Apple Mac Mini M1 (2020) with 16GB RAM.

+## Tips

+If computer memory is limited, the dataset may be split into blocks and before running CompAIRR.
+Results then needs to be merged togther afterwards.
+This may be acheived with a simple script.

 ## Development team